0xbitcoin/white-paper-v2/README.md

 #### getMiningDifficulty

-The number of digits that the digest of the PoW solution requires which typically auto adjusts during reward generation.Return the current reward amount.
-Depending on the algorithm, typically rewards are divided every reward era as tokens are mined to provide scarcity.
+The number of digits that the digest of the PoW solution requires which typically auto adjusts during reward generation.
+Since it is an unsigned integer, fractional parts of the difficulty value are not provided.

 ``` js
 function getMiningDifficulty() public constant returns (uint)